Hi there, I’m Judigail. This is my blog.

 What a Difference a Day Makes

 Cruising to Bahamas/ Maybe Next Year, Corona Virus Rampant 2020…

 Am I disappointed?
 Yup!

 Won’t deny it.
 I suppose it’s better to be safe than sorry or horribly flu sick,

 …as the case here.
 But, I’m still bummed.
 People on some cruise ships have been quarantined for two or three weeks.
 Coronavirus originated in China.
 Pity the poor people who live in China.

 Instead, we’ll take the train to Deland, the county seat of Flagler County, the county where daughter Jenna lives in Ormond Beach.
 We’ll spend two days there, as she is only off work Friday and Saturday.
 She’s the Children’s Librarian at the Ormond Beach Library.

 It’s January 2020.
 On March 15th, we travel by train from Tampa to Miami, and spend the night.

-Next day, we board Carnival Conquest ship for the Bahamas.
-Now, I’ve been there before, a long time ago, in the early 70’s.
+The next day, we board the Carnival Conquest ship for the Bahamas.
+Now, I’ve been there before, a long time ago, in the early ’70s.
 Mickie, my friend from Virginia, and I went there.
 That was so long ago, I don’t remember what ship we were on.

-Main point for this trip is to see if my husband likes cruising on a big cruise ship.
-We’ve been cruising on a fifty foot sailboat on the Sea of Cortez.
+The main point for this trip is to see if my husband likes cruising on a big cruise ship.
+We’ve been cruising on a fifty-foot sailboat on the Sea of Cortez.